rufusmbrown/rufusmbrown.github.io/docs/posts/Aligning-Dumped-PE-File-from-Memory.md

 &nbsp;

 The main data structures that we will be taking a look at in regard to file mapping and injected code are the IMAGE_SECTION_HEADERS.
-For each PE file section in a binary, there is a corresponding IMAGE_SECTION_HEADER structure that contains information such as the location of the section on disk, the size of the section on disk, the virtual address, and virtual size.
-Below we can see the C++ structure of the IMAGE_SECTION_HEADER:
+For each PE file section in a binary, there is a corresponding **IMAGE_SECTION_HEADER** structure that contains information such as the location of the section on disk, the size of the section on disk, the virtual address, and virtual size.
+Below we can see the C++ structure of the **IMAGE_SECTION_HEADER**:

 ```
 typedef struct _IMAGE_SECTION_HEADER {